-The Black Lake Project ("Black Lake"), located in the northern Athabasca Basin, is a joint venture with the Company holding an 89.96% interest and AREVA holding a 10.04% interest as at December 31, 2012 and December 31, 2011.
-Subsequent to the year end, UEX notified AREVA that as a result of their decision to not participate in the 2012 program for Black Lake their ownership interest in the project was diluted to 10.03% from 10.04%.
+The Black Lake Project ("Black Lake"), located in the northern Athabasca Basin, is a joint venture with the Company holding an 89.99% interest and AREVA holding a 10.01% interest as at December 31, 2013, and the Company holding an 89.97% interest and AREVA holding a 10.03% interest as at December 31, 2012.

-On September 10, 2012, the Company placed a cash deposit with the Saskatchewan Ministry of Energy and Resources to maintain a mineral claim for Black Lake that would have otherwise expired in January 2013.
-The cash deposit maintains the claim in good standing for a period of one year to January 2014 and is refundable to the Company upon completion of exploration work equal to the amount of the deposit plus the annual work assessment required to maintain the claim.
+On December 24, 2013, the Company placed a cash deposit of \$43,344 with the Saskatchewan Ministry of the Economy to maintain a mineral claim for Black Lake that would have otherwise lapsed in January 2014.
+This cash deposit maintains the claim in good standing for a period of one year to January 2015 and is refundable to the Company upon completion of exploration work equal to the amount of the deposit plus the annual work assessment required to maintain the claim.

-Subsequent to the year end, the Company entered into an agreement with Uracan Resources Ltd. ("Uracan"), whereby Uracan may earn a 60% interest in Black Lake (see Note 18 Subsequent event).
+In early 2013, UEX signed an agreement with Uracan Resources Ltd. ("Uracan") whereby Uracan can earn a 60% interest in Black Lake.